 Contributing Researchers: Dr. Chris Willenborg, Sid Darras, Eric Johnson, and Dr. Dilshan Benaragama

-Pesticides used in these research trials may or may not be registered on the crops they were trialled on.
+Pesticides used in these research trials may or may not be registered for the crops they were trialled on.
 Contact the product manufacturer or consult the product label for registered uses.

 Introduction

 Limited herbicide options coupled with the growing problem of herbicide-resistant weeds pose significant challenges for weed control in field peas.
-To address these challenges, Saskatchewan Pulse Growers (SPG) funded four research projects initiated to identify new ways of managing difficult-to-control weeds in field peas.
+To address these challenges, Saskatchewan Pulse Growers (SPG) funded four research projects to identify new ways to manage difficult-to-control weeds in field peas.

-Researchers investigated the weed control potential of cultural practices, such as integrating winter cereals into rotation.
-They looked at how cultivar choice combined with seeding rate and early season herbicide strategy might affect weed competition.
-They explored the potential of new field pea herbicide actives, and they examined the role of thiamethoxam seed treatments in improving the early season competitiveness of field pea.
+Researchers investigated the weed-control potential of cultural practices, such as integrating winter cereals into rotations.
+They examined how cultivar choice, seeding rate, and early-season herbicide strategy might affect weed competition.
+They explored the potential of new field pea herbicide actives and examined the role of thiamethoxam seed treatments in improving the early-season competitiveness of field pea.

 Key Findings